yunzn2010/Intel-RealSense-D455-and-Unitree-Go1-Navigation/README.md

 ```
 roslaunch ompl_rrt_star_demo mapping_and_planning.launch
 ```
 The Rviz window should pop up automatically.
 Click "Add" at bottom left of Rviz window, select the "Map".
 Make sure you select the /map topic.
+Then, you should see the map displayed on Rviz now.

 #### Start point & End Point selection